-We’ve had a few reports of an error when trying to open the PowerPivot for Excel 2013 'Manage' window after installation.
+We’ve had reports of an error when trying to open the PowerPivot for Excel 2013 'Manage' window after installation.
 This error does not happen for an Admin user.

-In this circumstance, the reason for this error is by design and caused by modified user permissions.
+In this circumstance, originally, the reason for this error was by design and caused by modified user permissions.
 Read further for more information, but refer to the UPDATE section at the bottom for changes made and other resolutions now available.

-On Windows Vista and Windows 7, the PowerPivot add-in requires the user to have permission for "SeIncreaseWorkingSetPrivilege" which is policy Increase a process working set.
+On Windows Vista and Windows 7, the PowerPivot add-in required the user to have permission for "SeIncreaseWorkingSetPrivilege" which is policy Increase a process working set.

 This policy setting determines which users can increase or decrease the size of a process's working set.
 The working set of a process is the set of memory pages currently visible to the process in physical RAM memory.
 These pages are resident and available for an application to use without triggering a page fault.
 The minimum and maximum working set sizes affect the virtual memory paging behavior of a process.